 In recent years CBA has taken on the role of utilising and distributing the funds generated by village events such as Carve Carrbridge, Golden Spurtle and the Duck Race for the benefit of the village and its residents.
 CBA is also now the designated recipient of the annual Community Benefit Fund payment from the Tom Nan Clach Windfarm.

 The funds raised from the Events and Community Benefit income from the Tom Nan Clach windfarm are disbursed by the Directors after consideration of application from groups in the village.

-The Application Pack for funding can be downloaded here: Community Benefit Fund Application Form .
+For Grants Over £500 – The Application Pack for funding can be downloaded here: Community Benefit Fund Application Form .

 The Carrbridge Bursary/Children and Young People’s Recovery Fund was established to support children and young people to access a range of social, cultural and sporting activities that give them opportunities to extend their skills and experiences.
 Details of the application process can be found on the Children and Young People’s Recovery Fund page.

 Contact with Carr-Bridge Ahead can be made through the directors listed below or by email to [email protected].

 Updated August 2021